meiyi1986/GPJSS/README.md

 This work was published on "Yi Mei, Mengjie Zhang, Su Nguyen, "Feature Selection in Evolving Job Shop Dispatching Rules with Genetic Programming," *Genetic and Evolutionary Computation Conference (GECCO)*, Denver, USA, 2016."

-1. Suppose you already obtained a number of results, named job.x.out.stat, where x is the run id.
+1. Suppose you already obtained a number of result files (e.g. by running simple GP with different random seeds).
+These files are named job.x.out.stat, where x is the run id.
 Suppose you have 30 runs, and thus x = 0, ..., 29.
-All the 30 result files are stored in "dir/".
+All the 30 result files are stored in some directory "dir/".
-2. Run src/yimei/ruletest/RuleTestFeatureContribution using the argument "dir/ simple-rule 30 dynamic-job-shop missing-0.85-4 1 max-tardiness basic-terminals".
+2. Run src/yimei/ruletest/RuleTestFeatureContribution using the argument "dir/ simple-rule 30 dynamic-job-shop missing-0.85-4 1 max-tardiness relative-terminals".
 3. Finally you will get a csv file in the project home directory, listing the contribution of each feature for the best rule of each run.

 ### Who do I talk to? ###